Fines and Penalties

 All motorized OHRVs (including trail bikes) operating in woodlands and that emit exhaust within 4 feet of the ground, must be equipped with a spark arrestor.

-Every year in New Hampshire, many people are injured in OHRV or snowmobile crashes and collisions; some die.
+Every year in New Hampshire, many people are injured in OHRV or snowmobile accidents and collisions; some die.
+More than half (58%) of all accidents involve speed and/or inexperience.

 Accidents often can be avoided by practicing safe and responsible operation.
-Besides alcohol, common contributing factors include inattention, inexperience, operating at excessive speeds, riding on thin ice, operating in unfamiliar areas, and failing to wear protective equipment.
+Other common contributing factors include impairment (alcohol/drugs), inattention, riding on thin ice, operating in unfamiliar areas, and failing to wear protective equipment.

 Accidents must be reported if: